|Time-lapse photography (interval mode) with Ricoh cameras|

 Movie flicker: Even with the manual settings above, you will most likely get a little bit of flicker, abrupt changes or jumps in the overall luminance or color balance of the images (namely on the blue sky).
 When in the P or A modes (or when "timelapsing" with the R/CX series) you are likely to get stronger or more frequent flicker.
 To eliminate the flicker, I use Donald Graft's Deflicker Filter for VirtualDub; details on using these can be found in my "step by step guide".

 Memory card notes: If you intend to take longer series at larger or full image size, be sure to use the SDHC cards (already available up to 32GB).
-From the cameras listed at the top, only the R6, R7, R8, R10, CX1 - CX6, GX100, GX200, GRD2, GRD3, GRD4, and the GXR system support this type of cards; all the other cameras can be used with the standard SD cards only (up to 2 GB).
+From the cameras listed at the top, only the R6, R7, R8, R10, CX1 - CX6, GX100, GX200, GRD2, GRD3 and GRD4 cameras, the GXR system and the most recent GR camera support this type of cards; all the other cameras can be used with the standard SD cards only (up to 2 GB).
 Preferentially use the "Class 6" cards, however even the cheaper ones of these are sufficient for time-lapse purposes.
 A table with tested cards and their write speeds can be found here.

 Continuous mode: you can also use the continuous mode (CONT=ON) instead of the interval mode, gaining much shorter intervals.
 For notes on this please go here.

 Zpět na hlavní stránku (CZ)